Queen Anait of Armenia

 "Very well, but in the meantime please give me back my jug."

-Saying farewell to the King's son, Anait took up her jug and walked away.
-The prince, his trusty servant and his dog returned home.
+Saying farewell to the King's son, Anait took her jug and walked away.
+The prince, his trusty servant Nazar, and his dog returned home.

 Vatchagan's heart was heavy within him.
-His mother, the Queen, came to him and asked, "Dear Vatchagan, what ails you?"
+His mother, the Queen, came to him and said, "Dear son, tell me, what ails you?"

 "Mother, the pleasures of life hold no charm for me anymore.
-I yearn to go into the desert to the village of Atzik and marry the shepherd's daughter Anait."
+I yearn to go into the desert to the village of Atzik and see if the shepherd's daughter Anait would marry me."

-The Queen was alarmed at the prospect of her son's marrying a shepherd's daughter and her husband, the King, heartily agreed with her.
-But Vatchagan wouldn't hear of having any other bride.
+The Queen was alarmed at the prospect of her son's marrying a shepherd's daughter.
+Her husband, the King, could not agree more.
+But Vatchagan wouldn't hear of seeking any other bride.
 Finally, the King and Queen reluctantly accepted his choice.
-They sent their son's faithful attendant Nazar and two noblemen to Atzik, to ask the shepherd Aran for the hand of his daughter.
+They sent their son's faithful attendant Nazar and two noblemen to Atzik to ask the shepherd Aran for the hand of his daughter.

 Aran received the visitors in an hospitable manner.
 The guests sat down on a carpet that Aran spread out for them.

-"Even in the tents of our King there are no carpets as beautiful as this one!
-We are glad to hear that your daughter is such an artist," said one of the noblemen.
-"Rumors of her virtues have reached the Palace.
+"I'm glad to see that your daughter is such an artist," said Nazar.
+"Rumors of her other virtues have reached the Palace.
 The King has sent us here to talk things over with you.
-He wishes you to give your daughter in marriage to his only son, the Heir to the Throne, Prince Vatchagan!"
+He wishes you to allow your daughter to marry his only son, the Heir to the Throne, Prince Vatchagan!"

-The noblemen expected that Aran would leap to his feet from joy at hearing this unexpected news, or at least at first refuse to believe it.
+The noblemen expected that Aran would leap to his feet from joy at hearing this magnificent news, or at least, to at first refuse to believe it.
 But Aran did neither.
 He bowed his head and followed the design on the carpet with his finger, remaining silent.

-Nazar said to him, "Why do you seem so grieved, brother Aran?
+Nazar said to him, "Why do you seem grieved, brother Aran?
 We have brought your joyous tidings, not sad ones.
 We shall not take your daughter away by force.
-If you consent, you will give her away; if not, you will keep her."
+If you consent, you will give her away.
+If not, she will stay here with you."

 "Dear guests," said Aran, "the truth is that I have no power to decide whom my daughter will marry.
 She must decide for herself.
 If she consents, then I have nothing against it."

-At that moment Anait entered, carrying a basket of ripe fruit.
+At that moment Anait entered the tent, carrying a basket of ripe fruit.
 She bowed to the guests, placed the fruit on a tray, served it and then sat down at her loom.
-The noblemen watched her closely, and were astonished at the speed with which her fingers flew back and forth, weaving the design.
+The noblemen watched her closely and were astonished at the speed with which her fingers flew back and forth, weaving the design.

 "That is true," she replied.
 "But I let them go to gather grapes."